brandontrabucco/insta-dev/README.md

 )
 ```

 For LLM tools, frameworks like Langchain and Transformers assume they are stateless, so the session ID assigned by the tool must be propagated to future calls (note the `session_id = "awesome-avocado"` above).

-Running this action produces the following observation:
+Running this action produces a next observation:

 ```
 Here is your assigned session ID: `awesome-avocado`